siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 extents are no longer separate.
 They are realized as one common occupied region.

-Equivalently, if the two pre-overlap supports are written as disjoint equal regions $V_1$ and $V_2$, each of extent $V$, then the occupied extent of the pair is their union
+The cleanest bookkeeping is therefore immediate: what had previously occupied two equal extents is now realized on one common extent $V$.
+Before any further tightening of closure is counted, the density has already doubled:

 $$
-U:=V_1\cup V_2,
-\qquad
-|U|=2V.
+\frac{2E}{V}=2u.
 $$

-Coherent overlap removes one of those two available supports and leaves one surviving support of extent $V$.
-In that sense, the available occupied space has halved before one even asks how much energy is realized on the surviving support.

-The bookkeeping can then be read in two physical steps.
-First, relative to either isolated pulse, the available realized extent is halved from $V$ to
-$V/2$.
-That step alone doubles the density:

-$$
-\frac{E}{V/2}=2u.
-$$

-Second, the equal energy of the other pulse is present on that same common extent, so the density doubles again:

-$$
-\frac{2E}{V/2}=4u.
-$$

-So the local density rises not because extra energy has appeared, but because the same total $2E$ is now carried in less realized extent.
+So even the first compression step does not create energy.
+It simply realizes the same total $2E$ on one occupied extent rather than two.

 But bookkeeping alone does not yet say what contracts the region.
 The proposed agent here is the tangential closure stress of the same self-refracting flow.
 Coherent overlap adds not only the propagating amplitudes, but also the closure-carrying tangential stress sectors.
-If that tangential closure stress doubles coherently, then the characteristic transverse cell scale is reduced by a factor of two in each transverse direction.
-Starting from the pre-overlap union of size $2V$, that fourfold transverse contraction gives the realized occupied extent
+If that tangential closure stress doubles coherently, then the characteristic transverse cell scale of that common extent is reduced by a factor of two in each transverse direction.
+That further tightening drives the realized occupied extent from $V$ to

 $$
-V_{\mathrm{occ}}=\frac{2V}{4}=\frac{V}{2}.
+V_{\mathrm{occ}}=\frac{V}{2}.
 $$

 With total energy $2E$ carried on that contracted extent, the local density is